 - You have similar choices with warm-season grasses.
 Bermudagrass is a worse offender than zoysia grass.

-Now you know what lawn thatch is, what causes it, and why it is a problem.
-But how can you solve the problem?
-There are two answers (the right one for you will depend on the severity of your problem): dethatching and aeration.
+Now you know what lawn thatch is, what causes it, and why it is a problem, but how can you solve the problem?
+There are two answers, and the right one for you will depend on the severity of your problem: dethatching and aeration.

 In less severe cases, dethatching is a suitable solution.
 It entails simply removing the thatch by raking it away vigorously.
 There are special rakes for this work known as "dethatching rakes," but a regular leaf rake will do the job, too.
-This fact provides you with good incentive not to collect fallen leaves in the autumn with a leaf vacuum, but with a good old-fashioned rake, instead.
+This fact provides you with a good incentive not to collect fallen leaves in the autumn with a leaf vacuum, but with a good old-fashioned rake, instead.
 Why?
 Because raking is a way of killing two birds with one stone: leaf-cleanup and the removal of lawn thatch.

 In more severe cases, undertake an operation known as "core aeration."
 This task is usually done with a machine, known as a "lawn aerator."
-Check at your local rental center for this equipment (it would not make sense for the average homeowner to buy such a machine, as it would be used only sparingly).
+It would not make sense for the average homeowner to buy such a machine, as it would be used only sparingly, so check at your local rental center for this equipment.